Updated January 2021

 However, the type of e-cig you tried may also have been an issue.
-In general, cigalikes are less satisfying than tank systems, and tank systems are less satisfying than mods.
-So if you tried a tank system but it wasn’t enough, getting a mod may be the best idea.
+In general, cigalikes are less satisfying than pod systems, and pods systems are less satisfying than mods/pod mods.
+So if you tried a pod system but it wasn’t enough, getting a mod or pod mod may be the best idea.

 You got too much nicotine: If you had the opposite experience and got dizzy or slightly nauseous from too much nicotine, the advice reverses.
 You could try any type of e-cig with less nicotine, or a smaller, lower-powered device.